 Why is ERP Financial Module Important?

-Finance module in ERP is becoming indispensable for finance teams in Singapore, especially with the need to comply with GST and SFRS standards.
-They bring financial data together in one place, helping companies make informed decisions and automate key processes.
+From my experience working with finance teams in Singapore, I’ve found that the finance module in ERP is becoming indispensable, especially with the need to comply with GST and SFRS standards.
+It consolidates financial data in one place, enabling companies to make informed decisions and automate key processes.

 Imagine you run a cosmetics company in Singapore, selling products across multiple countries.
-You source ingredients from various international suppliers, each with different currencies and regulations.
+As someone who has advised businesses in similar industries, I know how complex it can be to source ingredients from various international suppliers, each with different currencies and regulations.

 How much do you actually earn per product?
 When do you pay your suppliers?
 What’s the real value of your production facilities?